Rob Bunker: Racing career

 Bunker began kart racing in 1998.
 He won his first track championship in 1999, and would follow that up with another one in 2001.
 In 2000, Bunker began competing on a national level in the World Karting Association, securing three national event wins by 2003.

-In 2004, he competed in four Formula TR (Formula Renault 1600) events scoring one qualifying pole and two podium finishes in only 4 events.
-In 2005, Bunker competed in the Formula BMW USA championship for AIM Autosport, finishing 8th in points.
-That year, he was teammates with current NASCAR Pinty's Series driver Kevin Lacroix.
+In 2004, Bunker competed in four Formula TR (Formula Renault 1600) events scoring one qualifying pole and two podium finishes in only four events.
+In 2005, Bunker competed in the Formula BMW USA championship for AIM Autosport, finishing eighth in points.
+That year, he was teammates with current NASCAR Canada Series driver Kevin Lacroix.
 He moved to the Star Mazda Series in 2006 with AIM and finished 13th in points with one podium finish.

 In 2007, Bunker signed with Cunningham Motorsports and Dodge's driver development program to compete in seven ARCA Re/Max Series races, driving their No. 4 car.
 He had previously debuted for the team in a test session in November 2006.
 He finished the season 46th in points with a best finish of 12th at Pocono Raceway.

 Bunker did not return to the Cunningham team or the ARCA Series altogether in 2008.
 That year, he joined the Ventura Racing Association (VRA) Sprint Car Series, competing in nine races for Cory Kruseman Racing.